Ericson2314/haskell-vcache/README.md

 Newly allocated values are appended to the LMDB database.
 This mitigates insertion overheads and simplifies reasoning about asymptotic cache performance, e.g. serving as an effective basis for reasoning about cache-optimal algorithms in work by Guy Blelloch and Robert Harper [1](http://lambda-the-ultimate.org/node/5021).

-The VCache persistence layer is very simple: a table of `(VRef,VRef)` pairs, corresponding to a key-value table.
-These values are persistent roots, and values held in this table will not be garbage collected.
+The VCache persistence layer is very simple: transactional updates to a simple table of `(key,value)` pairs, where the key is an arbitrary `ByteString` and the value is an arbitrary `VRef`.
+The idea is that there shouldn't be a huge database of keys, rather just a few keys that represent full databases as Haskell values.